What is the Difference between Facts and Opinions?

 This has happened to me in real life.
 I once was on a website commenting on my views of the Bible, Jesus, and Christianity.
 All I got for my trouble was baseless arguments (things said without proof), insults (ad hominem attacks), and large “walls of text” (useless information that adds nothing to the argument).

 Remember: Mark it down…if someone commits the ad hominem attack, he or she probably does not have any real arguments to begin with, and is trying to win an argument using bad arguments.
+Simply put, if someone uses Ad Hominem attacks, they have pretty much lost the argument.

 - circular reasoning